lucjozz/MERCHLY_AI/README.md

 # 🧠 Project Philosophy

-AICOS is developed as if it were a technology company from day one.
+MERCHLY AI is developed as if it were a technology company from day one.

 The repository is not only source code.